Zone Zero Guide

 Start typing for address suggestions.
 Works with street addresses, neighborhoods, and zip codes.

 This tool provides results based on 2025 Fire Hazard Severity Zone data from CAL FIRE and the City of San Diego.
-For official confirmation, check the official VHFHSZ map or call San Diego Fire-Rescue at (619) 531-2000.
+For official confirmation, check the CAL FIRE FHSZ viewer or the San Diego LRA map or call San Diego Fire-Rescue at (619) 531-2000.

 3